deepaklearner/sample_cypher/simple1.md

       {batchSize: 10000, parallel: false}
     )"""

-I want to create a report for below data. employeeNumber matching with managerid is ceo.
+Write a very simple cypher, which is easy to debug and easiy to understand for beginners to create a report. employeeNumber matching with managerid is ceo.
 It should have Level value 1.

-Sample data:
-"""(User: {employeeNumber: ‘2000004’}) -[:REPORTS_TO]->(User: {employeeNumber: ‘2000003’}) -[:REPORTS_TO]->(User: {employeeNumber: ‘2000002’}) -[:REPORTS_TO]->(User: {employeeNumber: ‘2000001’})"""

-Note:
-1. Dont hardcode ceo logic.
-2. Dont use set statement.
-3. Keep the solution very simple.
-4. Avoid using relationship() function.
-Dont use "REPORTS_TO*" .
-Keep the solution very simple and easy to understand.

-Sample report:
+Sample report format:
 """
 | employeeNumber | managerid | Level | L1managerid | L2managerid | L3managerid | L4managerid |
 |----------------|-----------|-------|-------------|-------------|-------------|-------------|